Shri-991987/Healthcare-Data-Analysis/README.md

 ### Conclusion

 The current patient waitlist trends indicate a pressing need for better resource allocation and strategic intervention in high-demand specialties.
 Implementing efficient scheduling, capacity expansion, and digital transformation will be crucial in addressing patient backlog and improving service delivery.

+Note:
+Data folder contains the inpatient and outpatient data for year duration 2018-2021 pbix file is the power BI dashboard file.